esimonetti/SugarDockerized/README.md

 ## Stacks available
 There are few stacks available, with in itself multiple platform combinations.
 You can read more about the specific stacks on the links below:
+* [Sugar 13](stacks/sugar13/README.md) - This stack is valid from version 13 for local developement also of Sugar Cloud only versions
 * [Sugar 12](stacks/sugar12/README.md) - This stack is valid from version 12 for local developement also of Sugar Cloud only versions
 * [Sugar 11](stacks/sugar11/README.md) - This stack is valid from version 11 for local developement also of Sugar Cloud only versions

 You will find additional stacks within the [stack directory of the project](stacks).
-For most stacks, there are both the pre-built version (eg on Sugar 9: `./stacks/sugar9/php73.yml`) and a locally built version (eg on Sugar 9: `./stacks/sugar9/php73-local-build.yml`).
+For most stacks, there are both the pre-built version (eg on Sugar 13: `./stacks/sugar13/php82.yml`) and a locally built version (eg on Sugar 13: `./stacks/sugar13/php82-local-build.yml`).
 The locally built version will be built run-time, and therefore those stacks will let you specify additional changes you might require to the docker images provided.
 Local builds will take much longer to deploy than pre-built ones.

 ### Types of stacks
 There are mainly three types of stack: